Alabama, Florida St. still 1-2 in BCS

 The real drama this week -- and next week -- concerns the teams just outside the top two, writes Adam Rittenberg.
 Ohio State retains the No. 3 spot in the standings, but for how long?
 Blog

 Brad Edwards updates the projected BCS bowl picture, with the Tide still leading the pack of contenders for the national title game.
 Meanwhile Duke is alive for a shot at the Orange Bowl after upsetting Miami on Saturday.
 Story

 • Stats & Info: Top BCS stats to know

-No. 14 Fresno State climbed two spots and remained in position to bust into a BCS bowl game.
 The 9-0 Bulldogs would earn a spot if they finish in the top 16 and stay ahead of the champion from the American Athletic Conference.
-The AAC's UCF kept the pressure on by moving up four spots to No. 17, while Louisville stayed at No. 20.
+The American's UCF fell one spot to No. 18 after another last-minute win, while Louisville also dropped a spot to No. 21.

 No. 16 Northern Illinois cut the gap on Fresno State by about 50 percent in the fight to bust into the BCS with an impressive beatdown of 9-2 Ball State on Wednesday.